Popular Front for the Liberation of Palestine – General Command: 1970s and 1980s

-From 1970 to 1973, the group targeted a number of aircraft; typically having members seduce single young women and promise them a life of adventure and love – often while getting them addicted to drugs – before asking them to carry some cash and a mysterious package onto a flight to Tel Aviv.
+From 1970 to 1973, the group targeted a number of civilian aircraft; typically having members seduce single young women; often through both promises of a life of adventure and by getting them addicted to drugs, before asking them to carry what the "boyfriend" claimed to be some cash and a mysterious package onto a flight to Tel Aviv.
 While the girls assumed they were helping their "boyfriends" pass drugs, they were unknowingly carrying explosives.

 On 21 February 1970, the group used its first barometric triggers to detonate two in-flight airliners nearly simultaneously: a Swissair flight to Tel Aviv that fell in Aargau Canton, killing 41, and an Austrian Airlines flight from Frankfurt to Tel Aviv, which actually failed to destroy the aircraft, which made an emergency landing.
 The PFLP-GC was also responsible for the Avivim school bus massacre in 1970 and the Kiryat Shmona massacre in 1974.

 Jibril focused on carving out a stake of the PLO recruitment in Lebanese refugee camps.
 While Fatah absorbed enormous casualties in the 1982 Lebanon War, the General Command succeeded in surviving, and at the end retained most of its previous manpower.

 In one of its most famous attacks, a PFLP-GC guerrilla landed a motorized hang glider (apparently supplied by Libya) near an Israeli army camp near Kiryat Shemona in Northern Israel on 25 November 1987.
 He succeeded to kill six soldiers and wounded several others, before being shot dead himself.
 The action has been seen by some as providing the catalyst for the eruption of the First Intifada.
 On 2 January 1988, nighttime Israeli airstrikes on Ain al-Hilweh killed three members of PFLP-GC.
 It was reported that the air raid was in response to the hang glider attack.
 PSP positions along the coast North of Sidon were also hit and three of their members killed.
 In total around twenty people were killed in the attack, including seven children and one woman.
 In the previous two years there had been about forty Israeli air strikes on Lebanon.

 The PFLP-GC has not been involved in major attacks on Israeli targets since the early 1990s, but it reportedly cooperated with the Hezbollah guerrillas in South Lebanon.

 Supporters of the Libyan convicted of the Lockerbie bombing have suggested the PFLP-GC was in fact responsible.